troclaux/notes/software_engineering.md

     - viewmodel uses data binding
     - MVC manually updates data between view and model

+## design principles

+- service contract: all services should have a contract
+  - contract: document that describes what the service does
+- service loose coupling: minimize coupling
+  - ESB (Enterprise Service Bus) services: software architecture pattern that enables communication across applications
+    - there can be ESB without SOA and SOA without ESB
+- service abstraction: services should focus on important functionality and remove complexity
+- service reusability: maximize service versatility and compatibility with different technologies
+- service autonomy/statelessness: maximize independence between services and execution environment
+- service discoverability: make accessible and comprehensible services
+- service composability: ability to combine services together to create new service or system

+- service orchestration: centralized control system that coordinates interactions between multiple services
+- service coreography: decentralized system
+  - each service is autonomous and flexible

 ## SOA (Service-Oriented Architecture)

 > principles and practices that makes software components interoperable and reusable